cxk280/cking-dot-me/_markdown/aboutMe.md

 Urbit is my primary personal programming interest.
 I run [geturbitid.com](https://www.geturbitid.com), the first hosting service for Urbit IDs.
 You can find me on the Urbit network as `~panmut-solneb`.

-Outside of programming, my main hobbies are classical music, literature, math, physics, and travel.
+Outside of programming, my main hobbies are classical music, literature, math, physics (especially SETI), and travel.